lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI instead of the SharePoint-based splashpage:
   + You can select a set of clinics (grids) that exactly represent your individual team.
   + All the patient-level data are identified with patient names.
-  + You can create the parameters used by the simulation user interface.
+  + You can create the team data table parameters used by the simulation user interface.

 3. Review your individual patient data and identify team trends:
  + Health Factors (HF)
  + Diagnoses (Diag)
  + Encounters (Enc), and
- + Suicide Prevention (SP)
+ + Measurement Based Care and Suicide Prevention (SP)

 ## Until next time, thank you for _Modeling to Learn_!